EEO Training Courses

 - Can I attend Virtual Training from my government computer?

-- FELTG uses Webex for this Virtual Training Institute event.
-Many government computers and systems allow Webex access.
+- FELTG uses Zoom for this Virtual Training Institute events.
+Many government computers and systems allow Zoom access.
 If for some reason your firewall will not allow access, you’re welcome to use your personal email address to register, and to attend the sessions from your personal device.
+You may also attend the training event as an audio training, by dialing in over the phone and following along with the materials independently.

 - Can I earn CLE credits for this class?